- Donor Stories

 From Hollywood to Philanthropic Leader

-At Stanford Tad cracked the ethnic barrier of what was known as a Southern-founded, exclusive “Christian club” when, in spite of disclosure of his Jewish faith, he was invited to become a pledge in Sigma Nu fraternity.
-Tad graduated from Stanford’s Air Force ROTC with a BS in industrial engineering and, after serving as an officer in the U.S. Air Force, returned to Stanford to complete a master’s degree in industrial management and business administration.
+At Stanford, Tad cracked the ethnic barrier of what was known as a Southern-founded, exclusive “Christian club” when, in spite of disclosure of his Jewish faith, he was invited to become a pledge of Sigma Nu fraternity.
+Tad graduated from Stanford’s Air Force ROTC with a BS in industrial engineering and, after serving as an officer in the US Air Force, returned to Stanford to complete a master’s degree in industrial management and business administration.

 Tad began his career in Silicon Valley’s budding semiconductor industry.
-When his co-founded company went public he decided to change the trajectory of his career into real estate investment, bringing him the seeds of his eventual financial successes.
-His career was amplified by his relationship with the founders of Koret of California, Joe and Stephanie Koret.
-When the company fell into near financial ruin, the Korets implored Tad to lead the wounded company back to solvency, which he did by investing in Bay Area apartment complexes.
+After his co-founded company went public, he decided to change the trajectory of his career into real estate investment, bringing him the seeds of his eventual financial successes.
+His career was amplified by his relationship with the founders of Koret of California, Stephanie and Joe Koret.
+When the apparel company fell into near financial ruin, the Korets implored Tad to lead the wounded company back to solvency, which he did by investing in Bay Area apartment complexes.
 Tad subsequently became the President of Koret of California.

-When Stephanie Koret passed away in 1979, her then real estate-enhanced fortune provided the initial funding of what was to become the Koret Foundation.
-After Joe Koret’s death three years later, the Foundation’s corpus was significantly increased and Tad became successor President.
-He served in that capacity for the next 34 years.
+Stephanie passed away in 1979, and her real estate-enhanced fortune provided the initial funding of what was to become the Koret Foundation.
+Joe died three years later, significantly increasing the Foundation’s corpus.
+Tad became successor President, a capacity in which he served for the next 34 years.

-During that 34-year time period the Koret Foundation became a major force in philanthropy in the Bay Area and Israel.
-Concurrently, Tad’s foray into professional sports— as founder of the United States Football League (USFL) and owner of the Oakland Invaders franchise—gave him national visibility and increased widespread support of his community activities.
-It was then that he launched the Taube Foundation for Jewish Life & Culture, which together with the Taube Family Foundation, now operates under the name of Taube Philanthropies.
+During that period, the Koret Foundation became a major force in philanthropy in the Bay Area and Israel.
+Concurrently, Tad’s foray into professional sports—as founder of the United States Football League (USFL) and owner of the Oakland Invaders franchise—gave him national visibility and increased widespread support of his community activities.
+It was then that he launched the Taube Foundation for Jewish Life & Culture, which together with the Taube Family Foundation, operated under the name of Taube Philanthropies, until the Taube Foundation for Jewish Life & Culture ceased operations in 2025.

 A Commitment to Jewish Peoplehood

-Specifically, Tad has committed major energy and funding to reclaim Polish Jewry.
-He says, “After the Holocaust Poland essentially became a cemetery for the Jewish people.
+Specifically, Tad committed major energy and funding to reclaim Polish Jewry.
+He once said, “After the Holocaust, Poland essentially became a cemetery for the Jewish people.
 Supporting a Jewish ‘renaissance’ to what was just a flicker of Jewish life in Poland has become my priority.”

-With the devoted professional guidance of Shana Penn, whom Tad selected as Executive Director of Taube Philanthropies, the advancement of Jewish Peoplehood has become a reality at home and abroad.
-Over the past 15 years the Taube Foundation for Jewish Life & Culture has promoted creative and successful programs that strengthen Jewish community and deepen connections between the Bay Area, Israel, the renaissance of Jewish life in Poland, and Jews around the world.
+With the devoted professional guidance of Shana Penn, whom Tad selected as Executive Director of Taube Philanthropies, the advancement of Jewish Peoplehood became a reality at home and abroad.
+The Taube Foundation for Jewish Life & Culture promoted creative and successful programs that strengthened Jewish community and deepened connections between the Bay Area, Israel, the renaissance of Jewish life in Poland, and Jews around the world.

 Taube Philanthropies and JFCS

-Dr. Anita Friedman, executive director of JFCS, says, “Because of Tad’s generosity and trust in JFCS he is assuring that the history, contributions, and interconnection among Jews in Poland, America, and worldwide will continue to flourish.”
+Dr. Anita Friedman, executive director of JFCS, said, “Because of Tad’s generosity and trust in JFCS, he is assuring that the history, contributions, and interconnection among Jews in Poland, America, and worldwide will continue to flourish.”